4th February 2020

 HHJ Wildblood QC stated that “parental responsibility… requires her to act in the best interest of her children… to promote the relationship between these children and their father “.
 He went on to say “she had adult choices to make; the choices that she made were bad ones and deeply harmful to the children”.

 This only reaffirms that parents should obtain legal advice from an early stage where parental alienation is suspected.
 If you have been affected by contact issues since separating from your ex-partner, please contact our family department to arrange an appointment.

 With offices in Sunderland and Newcastle, our family lawyers work with clients across the North East.
-For a free no obligation first discussion or to arrange an initial consultation, please get in touch:
+For a free no-obligation first discussion or to arrange an initial consultation, please get in touch through our dedicated pages: